gab1823/DoS-and-Modification-Attacks/README.txt

 DoS Attacker.py
 	this is the program that is executed on attacker's host in DoS attack.
-	It takes 2 arguments: the victim IPv6 address (that will be the sorurce address of the spoofed fragment) and the IPv6 address of the target website.
+	It takes 2 arguments: the victim IPv6 address (that will be the source address of the spoofed fragment) and the IPv6 address of the target website.

 Modification Victim.py